 The Municipal Manager is the head of the municipal administration.
 Subject to the policy directions of the Municipal Council, the municipal manager is responsible and accountable for the formation and development of an economical, effective, efficient and accountable administration.
 The Municipal Manager must make sure the administration is equipped to implement the municipality's integrated development plan, that it operates in accordance with the municipality's performance management system, and that it is responsive to the needs of the local community.
-The roles and responsibilities of the Municipal Manager are comprehensively set out in Section 55 of the Municipal Systems Act and responsibilities of the Municipal Manager as Accounting Officer is set out in Chapter 8 of the Municipal Finance Management Act, 56 of 2003.
+The roles and responsibilities of the Municipal Manager are comprehensively set out in Section 55 of the Municipal Systems Act and responsibilities of the Municipal Finance Management Act, 56 of 2003.